deep-fingerprinting/df/README.md

 ### Dataset used for non-defended dataset in the closed-world scenario
 https://drive.google.com/open?id=1sFjUqo3r4E0KZsTWF0f-3zfLM5FfRot9

-The dataset including 6 files
+The dataset including 6 files:
 - `X_train_NoDef.pkl` : Packet's directions sequence (used as the training data)
 - `y_train_NoDef.pkl` : Corresponding website's classes sequece (used as the training data)
 - `X_valid_NoDef.pkl` : Packet's directions sequence (used as the validation data)